The Power of Accessible Language

 Are translated into English, Spanish and Cantonese, the 3 languages most commonly spoken by Dr. Lang’s patients

-The roguemark videos help patients better understand their anesthesia procedures.
+The RogueMark videos help patients better understand their anesthesia procedures.

-Already, Dr. Lang has seen the improvements in the conversations between her anesthesia team and patients.
+Dr. Lang has already seen improvements in the conversations between her anesthesia team and patients.
 By watching the videos (in whichever language they choose), the patients are able to link visual representations with medical information.
 They can replay the videos as many times as they want, and they can pause them at any time to ask their anesthesia team clarifying questions.

 Accessible language is a radical act of empowerment, empathy, and inclusion.